mastermind1919/OctopathBossRandomizer/README.md

 ```
 C:\Program Files (x86)\Steam\Steamapps\Common\OCTOPATH TRAVELER\Octopath_Traveler\Content\Paks
 ```
 Pick the options you want, and click randomize.
-The program will randomize the bosses, and place a patch pak file and a spoiler log in the pak dir.
+The program will randomize the bosses, and place a patch pak file and a spoiler log in a subdir named "BossRandomizer" in the pak dir.
 Don't forget to check out [MarvinXLII's](https://github.com/MarvinXLII/OctopathTravelerJobRandomizer) randomizer while you're at it!
 It should be compatable!